Osteomalacia is a metabolic bone disease where defective mineralization results in bone soften due to a large amount of unmineralized osteoid.

 Not all patients have pains though and pain intensity does not correlate with calcium levels.

-Weakness of proximal muscles of limb is characteristic of osteomalacia.
+The weakness of proximal muscles of the limb is characteristic of osteomalacia.
 The severity can vary from a subtle to severe disability.

 There is little muscle wasting and it does not correlate with severity of weakness.

-The patients complaint of difficulty in rising from a chair, walking up or down stairs.
+The patients complain of difficulty in rising from a chair, walking up or downstairs.

 Deformities, particularly of weight-bearing bones can be seen in severe cases.

 Scoliotic and kyphotic deformities of the spine develop.

 The pressure of the femoral heads produces coxa vara [decrease in neck shaft angle] deformities of the femoral necks and indentation of the acetabulae (protrusion) and the lateral walls of the pelvis [also known as protrusion acetabuli]

 An acute onset of localized pain and tenderness may signify an incomplete fracture.
 These fractures have typical locations and presentation on x-ray.